blawson69/DoorMaster/README.md

 ## Door States

-Each door will have on of the following States.
+Each door will have one of the following States.
 Typically, you will only use the first five when [creating a door](#door-creation).
 The last two are set by DoorMaster when certain conditions are met:
-- *Unlocked* - Players can open and close the door effortlessly.
+- **Unlocked** - Players can open and close the door effortlessly.
-- *Locked* - The door has a lock that either needs a key or can be picked open.
+- **Locked** - The door has a lock that either needs a key or can be picked open.
-- *Keyed* - The door has a lock with which the player can interact.
-This status is **only** used to tell DoorMaster that the door is [Keyed](#keyed-doors), and will be converted to the Locked State during door creation.
+- **[Keyed](#keyed-doors)** - The door has a lock with which the player can interact.
+This status is **only** used to tell DoorMaster that the door is Keyed, and will be converted to the Locked State during door creation.
-- *Barred* - This door is barred or obstructed from the opposite side.
+- **Barred** - This door is barred or obstructed from the opposite side.
 It cannot be picked or busted through.
-- *Stuck* -  This door is not locked, but won't open without being forced.
+- **Stuck** -  This door is not locked, but won't open without being forced.
-- *Disabled* - A disabled door has had its lock damaged.
+- **Disabled** - A disabled door has had its lock damaged.
 It cannot be unlocked with a key or by picking it.
-- *Broken* - A broken door has been damaged to the point it is unusable.
+- **Broken** - A broken door has been damaged to the point it is unusable.
 These doors are always open and cannot be closed by any means.
 You *cannot* set this State during door creation.

 You can change the door's State at any time in the [Status window](#door-status) with any one of the door's tokens selected.
 Note that setting an open door to a Locked, Barred, or Stuck State will close that door as well.